otrv4/otrv4/architecture-decisions/011-otrv4-only-mode.md

 messages, they should be directly delivered to Bob by the app and not by the OTRv4 protocol.

-### Temporary place for discussion before decisions are made

-2. Do we want to specify a timeout for the DAKE?
-Encryption is mandatory so we need a reasonable expectation of success in establishing the encripted conversation.
-3. Do we want non-interactive DAKE to be upgraded to interactive (in order to provide stronger security properties)?
-   What should the Initiator do when it receives an offline message (a non-interactive DAKE has completed)?
-Continue on the same DAKE (there is already no deniability for they in regard to an online judge) or start an interactive DAKE ASAP to replace the current one?
-5. Should we keep the message format (which is inspired on OTR3)?
-6. Should we encrypt the headers?
-7. Should we support fragmentation?
-8. Should we support instance tags?

 ### Decision

 (From ADR #010)